YangXiaozhou/yangxiaozhou.github.io/_posts/2019-10-02-linear-discriminant-analysis.md

 *Therefore, the number of parameters estimated in LDA increases linearly with $p$ while that of QDA increases quadratically with $p$.* We would expect QDA to have worse performance than LDA when the dimension $p$ is large.

-#### A silver lining?
+#### Best of two worlds?
 Compromise between LDA & QDA
 We can find a compromise between LDA and QDA by regularizing the individual class covariance matrices.
-That is, individual covariance matrix shrinks toward a common pooled covariance matrix through a penalty parameter $\alpha$:
+Regularization means that we put a certain restriction on the estimated parameters.
+In this case, we require that individual covariance matrix shrinks toward a common pooled covariance matrix through a penalty parameter $\alpha$:

 $$
 \hat{\mathbf{\Sigma}}_k (\alpha) = \alpha \hat{\mathbf{\Sigma}}_k + (1-\alpha) \hat{\mathbf{\Sigma}} \,.